Car Journey Campervan Packing Tips

-- Read a past renter’s thorough 51 Vanlife Tips of what to pack on your trip
+- Read a past renter’s thorough 51 Vanlife Tips of what to pack on your drive

-- Previous renters tend to leave a lot of great things behind with us when their trips end!
+- Previous renters tend to leave a lot of great things behind with us when their journey ends!
 Feel free to pick through them and take what you like when you pick up your van.

 - Driver’s license

 - Annual National Parks Pass- If you plan on visiting 4+ National Parks on your drive, this can save you quite a bit of money.
 Learn more here.

 - Coffee maker of your preference – our Kitchen Kit includes a simple coffee drip, but if you prefer something fancier like a French press or Aero press, you’ll need to bring your own!

 - A large mug – We provide standard smaller mugs in our Kitchen Kit, but you might prefer your own

 - Cooler – While your van includes a solar-powered refrigerator, this can be helpful if you’d like to store larger items such as ice and beverages.
 For size reference, the refrigerator can fit approximately 24 soda cans.

 - Dishwashing liquid, salt, and pepper, cooking oil, paper towels, trash bags, ziplock bags, tin foil, etc. can often be found in our stash of unused past renter gear

 Our biggest suggestion is to pack layers.
 Many places–especially in the desert–can be very hot during the day and very cold at night.
 Packing smartly and bringing different layers is the best way to prepare for these temperature changes.
 Aside from your basic t-shirts and shorts, we recommend: